tc-ca/API-Store-Policy-Scripts/readme.txt

 Go to Functions and add a new HTTP Trigger function.

 Go to "Code + Test".
 Click on "Get function URL" and save this in your 3scale webhook settings.
+Make sure that webhooks are enabled, along with the appropriate event(s).

 Add in the code from the script that you wish to use.
 Press "save".